flamsanct/flamsanct.github.io/polygon/README.md

 * [1inch](https://1inch.io/)

-### I already have ETH or another ERC20 token on the Polygon network, can I just buy MATIC with that?
+### I already have ETH on the Polygon network, can I just buy MATIC with that?
-Yes, if you already have an ERC20 on the Polygon network in your wallet, you can use a Polygon DEX like [QuickSwap](https://www.quickswap.org/) to swap for MATIC directly without having to bridge.
+Yes, if you already have ETH or another ERC20 token on the Polygon network in your wallet, you can use a Polygon DEX like [QuickSwap](https://www.quickswap.org/) to swap for MATIC directly without having to bridge.

 ## 3. Bridge MATIC from Ethereum to Polygon

 The MATIC you buy on most exchanges will be on Ethereum mainnet and will need to bridged to the Polygon network to be avaiable for use in Polygon transactions.
+There a few exchanges that will allow you to withdraw MATIC directly to the Polygon network, but you'll have to check with your exchange about that.

 You can bridge your MATIC to Polygon from Ethereum mainnet by using the Polygon Bridge from from the Polygon wallet:
 > [Polygon Bridge](https://wallet.polygon.technology/bridge)